On a Microlocal Version of Young's Product Theorem: Microlocal Version of Young Theorem

 uniformly for $x\in K$, $\varphi\in\mathcal{D}(B(0,1))$.
 Here we exploited the properties of $\mathcal{C}^\alpha_{\mathrm{loc}}(\mathbb{R}^d)$, $\alpha>0$ and of $\mathcal{C}^\beta_{\mathrm{loc}}(\mathbb{R}^d)$, $\beta<0$. \end{proof}

 \begin{remark} Observe that, if $\alpha+\beta>0$ in Proposition \ref{Prop: application_to_germs}, we have reproduced the results of \cite[Thm.
 14.1]{CZ20}.
-At the same time, if $\alpha+\beta\leq 0$, the reconstruction of the germ of distributions of Equation \eqref{Eq: germ of the product} as per \cite{CZ20} is not unique and this reverberates in a lack of a canonical choice of the product $f\cdot g$.
+At the same time, if $\alpha+\beta\leq 0$, the reconstruction of the germ of distributions of Equation \eqref{Eq: germ of the product} as per \cite{CZ20} is not unique and this reverberates in a lack of a canonical choice of the product between $f$ and $g$.

-From this point of view, Theorem \ref{Thm: microlocal Young II} provides instead a rationale to choose a \textit{canonical} reconstruction of the germ of distributions of Equation \eqref{Eq: germ of the product} in cases where the classical Young's product theorem fails to do so. \end{remark}
+From this point of view, Theorem \ref{Thm: microlocal Young II} provides a rationale to identify, among all the possible reconstructions, a \textit{canonical} reconstruction of the germ of distributions of Equation \eqref{Eq: germ of the product} represented by the product $f\cdot g$ in cases where the classical Young product theorem fails to do so. \end{remark}

 \begin{remark} Observe that, in the case $\alpha+\beta=0$ the reconstruction theorem as per \cite{CZ20, Hai14} entails that

 whereas Proposition \ref{Prop: application_to_germs} yields

 The two statements are not in contradiction one with each other and, actually, that of Proposition \ref{Prop: application_to_germs} improves on the standard result from the reconstruction theorem, though its application is limited to the product of those distributions abiding to Theorem \ref{Thm: microlocal Young II}. \end{remark}